bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-There, the module object stored in `MyDecoration` by the time the initializer runs becomes an ancestor of `ActionController::Base`, and reloading `MyDecoration` is pointless, it won't affect that ancestor chain.
+When the above initializer runs, `include` inserts the module object
+`MyDecoration` currently refers to into the ancestor chain of
+`ActionController::Base`.
+The chain holds that object directly.
+If
+`MyDecoration` were reloadable, a reload would define a new module, but the
+ancestor chain would still hold the original Controllers would keep running the
+version loaded at boot, and your edits to `MyDecordation` would have no effect.

-Classes and modules from the autoload once paths can be autoloaded in `config/initializers`.
-So, with that configuration this works:
+Classes and modules from the autoload once paths are safe to reference in `config/initializers`.
+For example:

 ```ruby
 # config/initializers/custom_serializers.rb
 Rails.application.config.active_job.custom_serializers << MoneySerializer
 ```

+Initializers run once at boot and never again, so referencing a reloadable
+constant there would cause Rails to raise a `NameError`.
+A constant that is
+never reloaded, such as the `MoneySeriablizer`, has no such problem, and can be used in initializers freely.

 INFO: Technically, you can autoload classes and modules managed by the `once` autoloader in any initializer that runs after `:bootstrap_hook`.

-The autoload once paths are managed by `Rails.autoloaders.once`.

 ### config.autoload_lib_once(ignore:)